Getting there:

 When to go:

 Avoid the monsoon season.
 Duh.
 Actually, rainfall is fairly common at all parts of the year, but lowest in February and July.
 It can spontaneously rain for an hour or so and then clear.
 Be aware that getting a taxi during a downpour is impossible, so wait it out.
 True, a lot of stores and restaurants were shut, but traffic was low, and the sights were not crowded.
-Malaysia’s Federal Territory Day is 2/1 which is also a high Hindi holiday called Thaipusam
+Malaysia’s Federal Territory Day is 2/1 which is also a high Hindi holiday called Thaipusam.

 Where to stay: